-The Commissioner's net pension liability is included in the balance sheet in accordance with accounting standards including an estimate of the impact of the McCloud judgement that concluded the transitional provisions introduced to the reformed judges and firefighters pension schemes in 2015 gave rise to unlawful age discrimination.
+The Commissioner's net pension liability is included in the balance sheet in accordance with accounting standards including an estimate of the impact of the McCloud judgement that concluded the transitional provisions introduced to the reformed judges and firefighters pension schemes in 2015 and gave rise to unlawful age discrimination.
 The Chief Constables have accepted the claims of discrimination against them, in light of the Employment Tribunal determination in relation to the Judges and Fire Fighter schemes.

-The government has now produced a Bill which aims to remedy the position.
+The government has now produced a number of Bills (which in some case have become Acts) which aims to remedy the position.
 The actuary has therefore modelled the assumed remedy on this basis.

-Overall, the net pension liability has decreased by £248m from £4,380m at 31 March 2021 to £4,132m at 31 March 2022.
-The Commissioner's assessed share of the value of the plan assets of the Local Government Superannuation scheme showed an increase of £37m while the assessed present value of the Commissioner's liabilities on all pension schemes decreased by £211m.
+Overall, the net pension liability has decreased by £1,320m from £4,132m at 31 March 2022 to £2,812m at 31 March 2023.
+The Commissioner's assessed share of the value of the plan assets of the Local Government Superannuation scheme showed a decrease of £16.6m while the assessed present value of the Commissioner's liabilities on all pension schemes decreased by £1,336m.